 4. Clone Windows 7 with NVMe driver to NVMe SSD.

 After the clone, you can set Windows 7 NVMe SSD as the boot device and boot your computer from the cloned drive because the needed driver is also cloned over.

 For those who are not familiar with hard drive cloning or system migration, you can follow the instructions below and clone Windows 7 to NVMe SSD in simple steps.
 These steps are applicable to clone Windows 10 to NVMe SSD and other operating systems as well, including Windows 8/8.1/11.

 Note that the cloning process will delete all the data on the NVMe SSD before starting to clone.
 If there is any data on it, make sure to backup the SSD.

 1. Download the disk cloning software and run it.

 2. Under Clone tab, select Disk Clone.
-If you only need to clone Windows 7 system only, you can choose System Clone, which is only available in the Professional version.
+If you only need to clone Windows 7 system, you can choose System Clone, which is available in the Professional version and higher.

 When the cloning process finishes, you can reboot your computer into BIOS and change the first boot device to the cloned NVMe drive.
 After that, you can enjoy the fast speed.
 Above steps also apply to clone NVMe to NVMe SSD.

+Among these three ways to install Windows 7 to NVMe SSD, you can choose the best one that suits you.
 Besides the cloning function, AOMEI Backupper is also regarded as a backup and restore tool.
-You can use it to backup system to your old HDD in case system crash or other unexpected issues.
-With these three ways to install Windows 7 to NVMe SSD, you can choose the best one that suits you.
+You can use it to backup system on your old HDD in case of system crash and backup external hard drive to another, etc.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.